Last Updated on April 11, 2022 by Grow with Bovees

 Understanding What Lawn Care Products Do

 The right lawn care products keep your grass green, your soil healthy, and help with weed control.
-To make your yard look perfect and feed the soil, you’ll need to invest in some grass seed and establish a fertilizer schedule.
+To make your yard look perfect and feed the soil, you’ll need to invest in some grass seeds and establish a lawn fertilizer schedule.

-Applying new seed every three to four years or when it starts thinning out keeps it free of weed plants or bare spots.
-If you have dogs tearing up the grass, you may have to do it more often.
+Applying new seed every three to four years or when it starts thinning out, keeps it free of weed plants or bare spots.
+If you have dogs urinating, or tearing up the grass, you may have to reseed an already existing turf more often.

 Fertilizing a couple of times every year feeds your soil, giving it back some of the nutrients the grass absorbs from it.
 The correct fertilizer schedule ensures you make the most out of your grass seed investment and keeps the turf looking healthy with less water.